-M&M Appliance Sales and Service, Inc., a longtime appliance retail company, has decided to proceed with bankruptcy proceedings.
-The retail brand has a total of three locations, which are based in Washington, D.C. and Alexandria, VA.
+M&M Appliance Sales and Service, Inc. has decided to move ahead with a bankruptcy process.
+The longtime appliance retail company has a total of three locations, which are located in Washington, D.C., and Alexandria, VA.

 The company hasn’t shared a reason, but Chapter 11 filings typically allow businesses to restructure their finances under court supervision.